-There’s no shortage of rose perfumes, so this 2014 release must really be good to stand out in such a busy category.
+There’s no shortage of rose perfumes, so this Essence No 1 Rose EDP (Francis Kurkdjian) 2014 release must really be good to stand out in such a busy category.

 Showcasing all the facets of rose, from the fresh and dewy to the jammy and voluptuous, it also features ultra-smooth vanilla, which adds to the sense of refinement.

-This is connoisseur’s stuff and not for everyone, so best try it before you buy it.
+This is a connoisseur’s stuff and not for everyone, so best try it before you buy it.

-This 2015 release, also from La Collection des Essences, delivers its title note in classic style.
+Essence No 6 Vetiver EDP (Francis Kurkdjian) is the 2015 release, also from La Collection des Essences, and delivers its title note in classic style.

 The opening is super fresh, with citrus notes of Calabrian bergamot and grapefruit.

 Two essences of vetiver – Haitian and Indonesian – showcase its clean and slightly smoky characteristics, respectively.
 The combined effect is unmistakably green.

 The distinctive spiciness of cloves is discernible in the mix but knows its supportive place in the scheme of things.

 As it settles, the note of papyrus brings aromatic woodiness to the chic composition.